 The development and investment fever in FinTechs (and other InsurTechs and RegTechs) is not slowing down.
-With nearly 9.4 billion euros invested in Europe in 2020, these new players are transforming the way we do banking.
+With $125B raised in VC funding globally, (2.8x more than in 2020), these new players are transforming the way we use financial services.
 They are adopting the right technology to provide users with greater accessibility and usability, making it easy to manage and keep track of their money.
 In Europe to date, almost three quarters of digitally active consumers had adopted some form of FinTech product in 2019 and cashless payments1), increasing connectivity, open banking development or robo-advisors technologies are still steady trends sustaining this growth.

 The FinTech industry doesn’t leave room for error: from a slick customer onboarding process to regulatory compliance thanks to a perfectly executed Know Your Customer (KYC) screening.

 KYC processes are increasingly seen as a competitive differentiator, but they require knowledge and technological capability to support and implement.